wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-ediscovery-premium/includes/4-create-manage-ediscovery-premium-case.md

 After setting up Microsoft Purview eDiscovery (Premium) and assigning permissions to eDiscovery managers who will manage cases, the next step is to create and manage a case.

 More organizations are using the eDiscovery (Premium) solution in Microsoft Purview for critical eDiscovery processes.
-This includes responding to regulatory requests, investigations, and litigation.
+This solution includes the ability to respond to regulatory requests, investigations, and litigation.
 As usage of eDiscovery (Premium) increases, a common customer requirement is to expand the total amount of content that can be managed in a single case. eDiscovery (Premium) cases are designed to help accommodate significant increases in case size, both for total data volume and the total number of items.

 This unit provides a high-level overview of using cases to manage the eDiscovery (Premium) workflow for a legal case or other types of investigations.